ATLJoeReed/ga-legislation-scraper/README.md

 # ga-legislation-scraper
-Process to scrape legislation and laws information.
+Process to scrape legislation and law information.